TJ JACKSON AND HIS JACKSON 9: AN EXCLUSIVE REVEAL

 The world remembers my uncle as a legendary artist — but I remember him as a legendary uncle.
 Our television show is an opportunity to humanize him and speak of how great a person he was.
 Michael was filled with such incredible love, generosity, happiness, and empathy.

 We were at the Beverly Hills Hotel one morning.
 My brothers and I were just waking up — and he had been up reading or doing his music.
 He looked so sad, so I asked him what was wrong.
 He had heard that a plane had crashed — and he rattled out the statistics of how many were dead — and he knew the exact amount of kids that died.
-He was torn up for the entire day because of the innocent lives that were lost.
+Also, he was torn up for the entire day because of the innocent lives that were lost.
 He didn’t understand why these precious lives had to go.
 That’s how he was.
 He had the greatest heart.
 Others’ lives affected him personally.

 But many times, people took advantage of Michael’s kindness and saw it as an opportunity.
 And I know he was too naive to [suspect] it; he was too kindhearted and trustworthy.